breqwatr/voidith/docs/migrations/windows-conversion.md

 ## Convert the VM

 Open the run window and execute `diskmgmt.msc`.
-Ensure that the disks to be converted are un the offline state.
+Ensure that the disks to be converted are in the offline state.

-Open Powershell as an administrator.
+Open Powershell as an administrator:

 ```ps1